R4k4210/MixerOverlayFx/README.md

 # MixerOverlayFx
 Chat Overlay for Mixer platform

 Hello guys!
-This is my first proyect for the community, I made it because a friend of mine start streaming on Twitch, and then he goes to Mixer platform.
+This is my first project for the community, I made it because a friend of mine started to stream on Twitch, but now he is using Mixer platform.

-He usually use the cellphone to see the mixer chat, so when I see it on the stream looking at the phone I start searching a Chat Overlay solution for this cases and.. found nothing.
+He usually use the cellphone to see the mixer chat, so when I saw him on the streaming looking his at the phone I started searching for a Chat Overlay solution for this case and.. found nothing.

-Well... and we are here, this is my Mixer Chat Overlay solution with JavaFX GUI.
+Well... and here we are, this is my Mixer Chat Overlay solution with JavaFX GUI.
-The only thing you need is a streamer username, and that's all!
+The only thing you need is your Mixer username and that's all!

 I wish this tool helps all the one-monitor streamers!

-Just donwload the .zip and extract it, then double click con MixerChatOverlay.java.
+Just donwload the .zip and extract it, then double click on MixerChatOverlay.java.

+Bye!